 Reading Museum is in the centre of Reading in the Town Hall.
-The main entrance is via sliding glass doors on Blagrave Street, a two minute walk from the Reading train station and main bus stops.
+The main entrance is via sliding glass doors on Blagrave Street, a two minute walk from Reading train station and main bus stops.
+We recommend using public transport or park and ride to reach central Reading.

 If you are coming by car, from the M4 Junction 10 follow the A329M towards the A4 and town centre.
 From M4 Junction 11 follow the A33 towards the town centre and from M4 Junction 12 follow the A4 to the town centre.
-The Museum does not have its own car park but there are six disabled parking spaces at the front of the building and public car parks are available nearby at Garrard Street and Queen’s Road.
+The Museum does not have its own car park but there are six Blue Badge parking spaces at the front of the building and nearby public car parks include Garrard Street and Queen’s Road.
 Alternatively use park and ride buses to the centre of Reading.
 The postcode is RG1 1QH.

 There is a coach set-down point on Valpy Street, opposite the Museum.
 Please note it is then necessary to cross Valpy Street to access the Museum entrance at the front of the building.